NNN: Next-Generation Neural Networks for Marketing Measurement: Prediction Heads

 To predict sales, we start with CoSMo function from \cite{mulc2024compressing} that has already demonstrated to perform well for predicting aggregate U.S. auto sales.
 This function utilizes the direction of the Search embedding to yield a probability estimate, which it then scales by the Search volume, $V_{g,t\text{Search}}$.
 It takes as input the representation of Search, $X^{(n)}_{g,t, \text{Search}}$, the geo information $g$ (represented as a one-hot vector) as input to a function that outputs a probability estimate\footnote{It also learns a per-geo ``multiplier'' that is uses as a final scaling of the prediction, but it omitted out here for clarity.}.
 We want our model to be equivalent to this in the case where the number of Transformer layers is zero and the set of marketing channels is the empty set.
 That is we want our model that uses only the Search channel to be

 where

 and the function $P$ is an MLP Resnet where the final layer has one hidden unit and a sigmoid activation function with parameters $\theta^{\text{Search}}$.
-This structure is similar to Hill functions in that it saturates, however in typical MMMs, the saturation is with respect to the advertising volume.
-In this model, the volume scales linearly without saturation, and the output of the saturated function represents the conversion rate of a Search query.
+The effect of this roughly mimics a curve of diminishing returns (often modeled by MMMs using a Hill or Weibull function) in that the marginal effectiveness of the impressions on sales saturates.
+A key difference, however, is that in MMMs the saturation is with respect to the advertising volume.
+In this model, volume scales linearly without saturation, and the output of the saturated ``intent'' function represents the conversion rate of a Search query.

-To add multi-channel flexibility in our model (at first), we incorporate the effect of more marketing channels additively\footnote{We experimented with using multiplicative effects via using a log-scale version of the model, but we found the additive models generally performed better and match our expectations that most marketing channels are independent of one another; see the Appendix for more details} as
+To add multi-channel flexibility in our model, we incorporate the effect of more marketing channels additively\footnote{We experimented with using multiplicative effects via using a log-scale version of the model, but we found the additive models generally performed better and match our expectations that most marketing channels are independent of one another; see the Appendix for more details} as

 In our work, the full set of channels is $\mathcal{C}: =\{$Sales, Search, Search Ads, YouTube Ads$\}$.
 We use the same\footnote{A good area for future work will be to explore Hill functions for both Search and non-Search channels, and other well-motivated functions that may take into account the domain knowledge of the channel.} function $P$ for all channels, but with different parameters $\theta^c$.